biocypher/biochatter-light/README.md

 ```

-Note that if you want to use the Retrieval Augmented Generation feature or other
+Note that if you want to use the Retrieval-Augmented Generation feature or other
 connected services, you will still need to start these separately.
 For the
 vector DB component of the `docker-compose.yml` file, you can do it like so: